yadavashu/Get-Set-Foss_Design/README.md

 3. Include home screen with advertising partner, restautrants, offers/coupon, search bar/navigation bar, customer care, wallet.
 4. First you need to analyse all the issues that a consumer faces while ordering food.
 You have to solve those problems.
 5. Remember that your target user is Young Professionals staying away from home who order food daily (like us) .
-6. Analyse the situation : There are 2 types of people, one who order food once a day(Dinner) and the other, those who order food twice (Lunch and Dinner).
-7. Make a list of all these issues and make sure that you come up with something that solves these issues. ( task 1 will credit you 20% points for the same ).
+7. Make a list of all these issues and make sure that you come up with something that solves these issues.